Columbia-area schools square off in preseason football jamboree

 “It was fun,” Ellison said.
 “I can roam a little more and watch more of the game, so that’s good.”

-Battle’s jamboree performance had a lot of familiar moments from last year, big runs from the running back duo of Darren Jordan and Daleshaun Coleman, and a team defensive performance that included multiple sacks, a forced fumble and an interception.
+Battle’s jamboree performance had a lot of familiar moments from last year, with big runs from the running back duo of Darren Jordan and Daleshaun Coleman, as well as a team defensive performance that included multiple sacks, a forced fumble and an interception.
 It also saw a battle for the offense's new shot-caller.

 “It’s not a one-game thing,” Ellison said.
 “We try to let the kids know that everything they do is being watched, and so it all adds up.”